real-tintin/ugglan/README.md

 # Ugglan
 Ugglan (owl in Swedish) is a hobby drone project.
-Making use of the Raspberry Pi Zero (amongst other things).
+Making use of the Raspberry Pi Zero 2 W (amongst other things).

 <img src="./doc/source/figures/drone_multi_body.svg" width="500" height="500" />